Dualstar: 1999-2004: Expansion and global era

-In 1999, it entered into a partnership with game publisher Acclaim Entertainment to launch its Dualstar Interactive line.
 Also that year, it launched Dualstar Animation and entered into a pact with DIC Entertainment to launch a Mary-Kate and Ashley cartoon.
 The cartoon was subsequently picked up by ABC in 2001 for Disney's One Saturday Morning block.

+In 2002, the Olsens signed a 10-year contract of partnership at the age of 16, with Thorne.

 In 2003, the group estimated that the sales are around $1.4 billion.
 The interactive unit subsequently filed a lawsuit against Acclaim Entertainment in 2004.
 Also that year upon their 18th birthday, the Olsens took control of the Dualstar studio.